 According to the World Health Organization, marijuana is by far the most widely cultivated, trafficked, and abused illicit drug and accounts for half of all drug seizures worldwide.

-Stats about how many countries have legalized marijuana are not very clear but researchers say there are 4 countries in the world where both medical and recreational cannabis is 100% legal, and these include Canada, Georgia, South Africa, and Uruguay.
+Statistics about how many countries have legalized marijuana are not very clear but researchers say there are 4 countries in the world where both medical and recreational cannabis is 100% legal, and these include Canada, Georgia, South Africa, and Uruguay.

 A number of other countries including African countries are tapping into the medical marijuana market, legalizing and relaxing laws on marijuana growing for medical purposes.

-Experts say that marijuana is effective on illnesses such as cancer, Parkinson’s disease, Alzheimer’s disease, arthritis, neurological conditions, researchers are still looking more into more illnesses that can be cured by marijuana.
+Experts say that marijuana is effective on illnesses such as cancer, Parkinson’s disease, Alzheimer’s disease, arthritis, and neurological conditions, researchers are still looking more into more illnesses that can be cured by marijuana.

-Some of the other countries that have allegedly legalized marijuana include Germany, Argentina, The United States, Australia, Israel, Chile, Italy, Poland, Czech Republic, Colombia, Belgium, Croatia, The Netherlands, Jamaica, Lesotho, Zimbabwe among others.
+Some of the other countries that have allegedly legalized marijuana include Germany, Argentina, The United States, Australia, Israel, Chile, Italy, Poland, Czech Republic, Colombia, Belgium, Croatia, The Netherlands, Jamaica, Lesotho, and Zimbabwe among others.